ros2/spdlog_vendor/SPDLOG_QUALITY_DECLARATION.md

 ### Vulnerability Disclosure Policy [7.i]

-There is no Vulnerability Disclosure Policy for `spdlog`.
+The Vulnerability Disclosure Policy it's defined in the vendored Quality Declaration.